 - Reduce the cache expiration so you do not cache items for an unnecessarily long time, because this may cause out-dated content to be displayed on the failover Web App, in case of failure.

-- CMS and Commerce versions on your site must support Read-Only mode (CMS 9.7.0 and Commerce 9.9.0 or higher).
+- Optimizely Content Management System (CMS) and Optimizely Customized Commerce versions on your site must support Read-Only mode (CMS 9.7.0 and Customized Commerce 9.9.0 or higher).

 - Add-ons on the site must also support read-only mode.